 Bruce McKinnon—Piano, Trumpet, Guitar, Drums

 Bruce began his musical journey on the piano at the age of 8.
 Four years later he was attracted to the trumpet (because in his 12 year old mind, he only had to play three notes.)
-During his adolescent years, he began to pick up the guitar and write songs.
-At age 17, he was playing in two bands outside of his school bands, one of which gigged frequently throughout Miami’s Downtown area and South Beach.
+During his adolescent years, he was playing both guitar and trumpet around the greater South Florida area.
+At age 17, he was playing several shows a month in front leading the band, in the middle with the rhythm section on guitar, and in the back with the horn section.

-In addition to teaching music lessons, Bruce is a solo recording artist and songwriter.
+In addition to teaching music lessons, Bruce is a solo recording artist, songwriter, and composer.

 Ages: 7 and up Experience: Bruce has been teaching trumpet, piano, guitar, drums, music theory and songwriting to both individual and group classes since 2008.
 Education: Bachelors Degree from University of Miami's Frost School of Music.